-For more than 40 years, the South Carolina State Housing Finance and Development Authority (hereafter referred to as "SC Housing") has been helping low- and low-to-moderate income families, older adults, persons with disabilities, and others who are frequently underserved with quality, safe and affordable housing.
-SC Housing is able to do this by using its proven financial strength to sell securities to investors all over the country.
-This allows SC Housing to make mortgage loans to homebuyers a reality.
-Additionally, SC Housing administers a number of federal and state programs providing housing opportunities where they are needed most.
+For more than 40 years, the South Carolina State Housing Finance and Development Authority (hereafter referred to as "SC State Housing") has been helping low- and low-to-moderate income families, older adults, persons with disabilities, and others who are frequently underserved with quality, safe and affordable housing.
+SC State Housing is able to do this by using its proven financial strength to sell securities to investors all over the country.
+This allows SC State Housing administers a number of federal and state programs providing housing opportunities where they are needed most.

-SC Housing takes pride in serving the state of South Carolina and knowing that its work helps the state's local economy - as well as creates jobs in the construction, financial and real estate industries.
+SC State Housing takes pride in serving the state of South Carolina and knowing that its work helps the state's local economy - as well as creates jobs in the construction, financial and real estate industries.

 Our programs offer opportunities from rental assistance to homeownership and have made the quality of life better for tens of thousands of South Carolinians.
-SC Housing enjoys significant partnerships with a wide spectrum of individuals, agencies, businesses and other affordable housing advocates - all working together to help fulfill a basic need for the citizens of South Carolina.
+SC State Housing enjoys significant partnerships with a wide spectrum of individuals, agencies, businesses and other affordable housing advocates - all working together to help fulfill a basic need for the citizens of South Carolina.